Updated: Jan 15

 Business Coaching is also not about having someone tell you what to do.
 There is a misconception that a business coach will come in and tell you all of the things you need to do to solve your business issues and meet your goals.
 If that is the expectation, business coaching is probably not for you.
 A business coach is there to provide guidance and help challenge you but is not there to tell you what to do.
 This will not benefit you, as you need to learn why it is important and be able to perform what you learn after the coaching is over.

-Our business coaching engagements are a minimum of 12 weeks (3 months).
+Our Methodology Our business coaching engagements are a minimum of 12 weeks (3 months) with 6 (2-hour) sessions .
 There is no way to solve major business issues and meet any goal within a shorter period.
 If a client is not willing to dedicate that much time to working on their problems, business coaching is not the service they should choose.
-We require all face-to-face consulting to be 2 hours in length.
-We suggest all coaching to be the same length of time, but will allow 1-hour sessions for remote coaching.
+All of our coaching is performed remotely online through Zoom.
 There should be no more than 2 weeks between meetings, otherwise, momentum is lost.

-We meet the first time with the client to review the questionnaire and develop a plan to address the issues outlined and prioritize the issues based on the importance to the business.
-For a 3-month engagement only 1 to 2 issues can be addressed, so the meetings will be developed around those issues that are hindering goals being met.
+Step 3 We meet the first time with the client to review the questionnaire and develop a plan to address the issues outlined and prioritize the issues based on the importance to the business.
+We also ask for 2 years of financial statements.
+Analysis is performed on the questionnaire answers and financials and are presented at the 1st meeting.
+For a 3-month engagement only 2-3 issues can be addressed, so the meetings will be developed around those issues that are hindering goals being met.
 There are then 12 hours of coaching plus an introductory and follow-up meeting.

-The business owner will work on their homework, and the business coach will then prepare the information and materials for the next meeting.
-The business owner is free to email or call their business coach to ask questions at any time during the engagement.
-The homework itself can be provided through email or can be reviewed at the start of the next session
+Step 5 The business owner will work on their homework, and the business coach will then prepare the information and materials for the next meeting.
+The business owner is free to email or their business coach to ask questions at any time during the engagement.
+The homework itself can be provided through email in advance of the next session and will be reviewed at the start of the next session.
+The next session will not occur until homework has been done and received.

 Our 2 Partners have 25 years each of experience in management and executive level positions within large, medium, and small business.
 One Partner is a CMA, CPA so our practice is governed by the Chartered Professional Accounting Association of Ontario.
-He is on the Board of Directors of Education Credit Union while our other Partner is on the Board of the Business Advisory Centre Durham.
 RK Fischer & Associates has been in business since 2010 providing business coaching and consulting to Canadian businesses, and we provide referenceable customers on our website.

-It is important before you choose business consulting or business coaching for your business that you are able understand the differences and determine if you are someone that is more suited for business coaching or business consulting.
+Summary It is important before you choose business consulting or business coaching for your business that you are able understand the differences and determine if you are someone that is more suited for business coaching or business consulting.
 If you are not someone that wants to learn how to do the work yourself or do not have the time to dedicate, business coaching may not be for you.
 If you are just looking for advice or for someone to tell you what to do, business coaching is probably not a fit.
-We have created a service (Ad-Hoc Advisory Services) for business owners who are just looking for advice or ad hoc help.
+We provide Advisory Services which you can purchase hours when you need them.

-If you are interested in business coaching, be sure to set-up a free 30-minute consultation which you can book directly from our website and find out whether business coaching or consulting is best for your business.
+If you are interested in business coaching, be sure to set-up a free 30-minute consultation which you can book directly from our booking site and find out whether business coaching or consulting is best for your business.